CraftSpider/enrede/README.md

   but generic over encoding.
 - `Encoding` trait with support for lower-level direct encoding/recoding into slices
 - `no_std` support
+- `rand::Distribution` impls for encodings, allowing easy generation of valid characters for an encoding

 ## Planned Features